rezl/SubmissionStatementBot/README.md

 # Submission Statement Bot
 This is a Reddit bot for requiring submission statements on link posts.
 If an OP does not include a statement (comment on their own post) within a certain timeframe, the post is removed.

 Credit goes to [epicmindwarp](https://github.com/epicmindwarp) for writing this bot.
 I decided to document the process for getting it up and running on Heroku for free so it can potentially be more available to various moderators.
-You can currently see the bot running over at [r/collapse](https://reddit.com/r/collapse).
+You can currently see this bot running over at [r/collapse](https://reddit.com/r/collapse) as [CollapseBot](https://reddit.com/user/collapsebot).

 # Requirements
 - Python 3.7+